English Church Architecture.

 Inside the church, it is the early Victorian fittings that command attention, together with the painted plastered ceilings, picked out in gold and pale grey-blue.
-Galleries run along the north, west and south sides of the nave, and the nave and crossing are filled with box pews, all suitably positioned to face the twin pulpits between (shown right).
+Galleries run along the north, west and south sides of the nave, and the nave and crossing are filled with box pews, all suitably positioned to face the twin pulpits between.
 (One is actually a reading desk.)
-With oppositely carved banister rails, they emphasize the symmetry of this eighteenth century “preaching house”, and the church was fortunate to be so sympathetically treated at the time of its restoration, when such buildings were anathema.
+With oppositely carved banister rails, they emphasize the symmetry of this eighteenth century design, and for art-historical purposes if not from any other, the church was fortunate to be so sympathetically treated at the time of its Victorian restoration, when such buildings were abhorred.